nixpulvis/EUI/README.md

 ## Features
 This UI is all about minimalism, without sacrifice.
 As a hardcore WoW player myself I know very well what a competitive player needs and doesn't need.
 This means your UI will be full featured and yet compact and lightweight.

+### Combat Hiding
+With combat hiding enabled and configured, you can choose what "frame zone" (name not final) you want to be in while in combat.
+This allows you to have your UI give you all the information you want while waiting for the action, then only the information you NEED while in combat.
+Things like trade chat, your minimap, and even your action bars can be hidden.
+In fact every EUI panel can be set to disappear in combat.
+Keeps your UI clean and powerful.

+Not only can you hide frames in combat, but you can also make frames show ONLY while in combat.
+For example, hide all your buff and debuff tracking while not fighting.
+This system is designed to help keep fights that require a lot of attention easy to manage.
+Your UI should never be in the way.

 ### Combat Control
 Placeholder text